maxlpy/TestAnalysis/README.md

 #### JSHint Configuration

 JSHint comes with a default set of warnings but it was designed to be very configurable.
 There are [three ways](http://jshint.com/docs/) to configure your copy of JSHint: you can either specify the configuration file manually via the --config flag, use a special file `.jshintrc` or put your config into your projects package.json file under the jshintConfig property.

-In case of .jshintrc, JSHint will start looking for this file in the same directory as the file that's being linted.
+In case of `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.
 If not found, it will move one level up the directory tree all the way up to the filesystem root.

 We used the second methd to create a special file `.jshintrc` and put this config into the directory of our project.
-Due to `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.

 For example, `error1: subject.js: line 4, col 10, Use '===' to compare with 'null'.` We can ignore this rule via changing the JSHint configure file with following steps.